readyready15728/misc/nodebb-digitalocean.md

 The BlogSynthesis tutorial has a bunch of stuff about reconfiguring NodeBB after it gets set up with nginx.
 I'm not entirely sure how necessary that is.
 In any case, (*inshallah*) if you've carried out all these steps faithfully you should now have NodeBB set up behind nginx with an encrypted connection.
-Register a user and that first user has admin access.

 I haven't tested this yet, but here is how someone set up NodeBB in a subdirectory with other content being served around it: